kiwiproject/consul-client/README.md

 Migrating from rickfast/consul-client
 --------------------------------------------
-For the initial version 0.5.0, most likely the only thing you need to change in your POM is the group ID and the version number.
+For the initial version [0.5.0](https://github.com/kiwiproject/consul-client/releases/tag/v0.5.0), most likely the only thing you need to change in your POM is the group ID and the version number.
+However, you should instead go directly to [0.6.0](https://github.com/kiwiproject/consul-client/releases/tag/v0.6.0), since there was an issue in the initial release in which the compile time dependencies were not included in the POM released to Maven Central.
+Other than the POM dependencies and a few minor documentation and minor changes in tests, 0.5.0 and 0.6.0 are basically the same.

-However, if you are using `PolicyResponse` and/or `PolicyListResponse`, then you will need to change your code, since `datacenters` changed from `Optional<String>` to `Optional<List<String>>`, so code using either of those will no longer compile.
+If you are using `PolicyResponse` and/or `PolicyListResponse`, then you will need to change your code, since `datacenters` changed from `Optional<String>` to `Optional<List<String>>`, so code using either of those will no longer compile.
 This change was not avoidable, since the original type was incorrect.

+Starting with version [0.7.0](https://github.com/kiwiproject/consul-client/releases/tag/v0.7.0), the base package changes from `com.orbitz` to `org.kiwiproject`.
+The class names are the same, so existing code only needs to change the base package and recompile.

+[0.8.0](https://github.com/kiwiproject/consul-client/releases/tag/v0.8.0) removes all deprecated methods from `AgentClient` and `KeyValueClient`.
+The methods in `AgentClient` would have always failed anyway, since Consul no longer has the HTTP endpoints they were calling.
+Last, there is a direct replacement for the method removed from `KeyValueClient`.

 Installation
 -----------